How to Legally Change Your Name in the UK

 What is an Enrolled Deed Poll?

-This type of deed poll is stored in the Enrolment Books of the Senior Courts of England & Wales for 5-10 years.
-After that period, enrolled deed polls are stored indefinitely at the National Archives at Kew in Richmond, Surrey.
+The Enrolment Books of the Senior Courts of England & Wales store this deed poll for 5-10 years.
+Afterward, the National Archives at Kew in Richmond, Surrey keep them indefinitely.

 Part of the enrolment process includes announcing your name change in the London Gazette online, making it publicly accessible.

 If you choose to enrol your deed poll, you need to follow the guidance provided on the government website, fill out the essential forms, and send your documents to the King’s Bench Division.
-After submitting, there is a waiting period of several months for the process to be completed, and you will need to pay an additional fee of £48.32 per name change.
+After you submit, the process takes several months to complete, and you must pay an extra £48.32 for each name change.

 Why Choose an Enrolled Deed Poll?

-Opting to enrol your deed poll might seem to offer stronger evidence of your name change compared to an unenrolled deed poll.
+Enrolling your deed poll may provide stronger proof of your name change than an unenrolled deed poll.
 However, the enrolment process does not make your name change any more official or alter its legal status.
 Enrolling a deed poll merely creates a permanent public record of your name change.

-One main advantage of an enrolled deed poll is that a copy of your original deed poll is kept securely on record by a government body.
+A key advantage of an enrolled deed poll is that a government body securely stores your original deed poll on record.

 What is an Unenrolled Deed Poll?

-An unenrolled deed poll, also known as a private deed poll, is a legal document that enables you to change your name without involving the Royal Courts of Justice.
+An unenrolled deed poll is a legal document allowing you to change your name without involving the Royal Courts of Justice.
 This means that the new name is not part of the public record, providing greater privacy for the individual.
 An unenrolled deed poll is just as legally binding and valid as an enrolled deed poll.

 Why Choose an Unenrolled Deed Poll?